matheusneder/gemnsis/README.md

 REST API routes are described in depth at the [REST API Routes](#rest-api-routes) section.
 You may use [nukr.postman_collection.json](nukr.postman_collection.json) to bootstrap [postman](https://www.getpostman.com/) pre-configurated to nukr REST API routes.

+In order to quickly get fun with REST API, you may invoke the [build sample network](#build-sample-network) to get it populate with some profiles and connections.

 ### Build standalone uberjar

 	lein uberjar